0x27/relaycheck/README.md

 ## What
-This is a simple tool I developed in the morning to deal with the fact that 50% of my tor relays have fallen over in the past week, so I can quickly check their health and restart them periodically.
+This is a simple tool I developed in the morning to deal with the fact that 50% of my tor relays have fallen over in the past week, so I can quickly check their health and restart them periodically, along with check which version they are running.
 I am not a devops wizard or anything, but do intend to make this all ansible-y at some arbritary undefined date in the future when I can be bothered doing so or something.

 ## How to use
 Firstly, set up your configuration file, as seen below.
 Now, I am using the root user in my examples, but if you have a special user like a "tor" user for restarting/managing tor, use that user.
 You can either set the config file as a commandline argument, or have it stored in ~/.relaycheck.conf where it will be automatically loaded if none is specified :)

-There are only two possible commands at the moment. "status", which checks crudely if tor is running by issuing 'service tor status' command, and "restart" which kill -HUP's the tor process in order to restart it, then checks the process list to ensure tor is still there and has not fucked off or anything.
+There are only four possible commands at the moment. "status", which checks crudely if tor is running by issuing 'service tor status' command, and "restart" which kill -HUP's the tor process in order to restart it, then checks the process list to ensure tor is still there and has not fucked off or anything.
+There is also "version", which checks the version of the tor software on the relay, and "start" which starts the tor software if it has died.
 I have to make this more efficient later, but for some reason restarting with "service tor restart" didn't like being scripted.

 ## JSON Configuration File